SoftwareAG/webmethods-b2b-examples/as2-receive-edi-850-hybrid-create-sap-order/readme.md

 ## Testing
 Sending document to an inbound channel

-Now that we have configured an inbound channel and associated it with a partner profile, we will be able to send an EDI document to this channel's endpoint.
+Now that we have configured an inbound channel and associated it with a partner profile, we will be able to send an EDI document to this channel's endpoint

 	1.Open Postman client
 	2.Select HTTP AS2 POST method
 	3.Specify the AS2 request URL as the inbound channel's endpoint URL